-Hip and knee surgeons are not surprised when someone comes into the office for a problem and find that they had a hip or knee replacement done many years prior without any further follow-up.
+Hip and knee surgeons are not surprised when they find that someone who comes into the office for a problem had a hip or knee replacement done many years prior without any further follow up.
 Many people are unaware that they should follow up with their surgeon as part of the long-term care for joint replacements.
-Despite most hip and knee replacements now lasting for 15-20 years, it is important to follow-up and not take your new joint for granted.
+Despite most hip and knee replacements now lasting for 15-20 years, it is important to follow up and not take your new joint for granted.

 Joint Replacement Means a Lifestyle Change

 In order to get the full benefit of the implant, you must care for your hip or knee replacement – which includes consistent follow up with your surgeon.
 This is the same idea as owning a car for a long time.
 You would want to monitor your vehicle for problems if you wanted it to continue running for a long time.
 It is possible that your replaced joint will not last forever.
 Your age, activity level, body weight, overall health and type of device implanted are several of the factors that go into how long your joint replacement will last.

 A rule of thumb that surgeons follow is a 1% per year revision rate.
 This means that at 10 years, about 10% of patients will likely have had an additional surgery for any reason, and at 20 years that number would be about 20%.
 The flip side to this is that at 20 years, 80% of patients will still have the same joint replacement functioning well!

 What does “wearing out” of a joint mean?

 If you live with a joint replacement long enough, it may eventually wear out.
 Those who participate in high impact activities may wear their joint replacement out sooner than others.
 This is quite similar to the brakes on your car.
 When you drive your car, the brakes will eventually wear down and need to be replaced, but a race car will need new brakes much more frequently than a commuter car.
 A young, active person with a joint replacement will put a lot more wear on their implants compared to an older person who walks short distances daily.